 What This Means for Heating, Air Conditioning and Ventilation Professionals in Michigan

-With a surge of school districts looking to make the schools safer and improve their ventilation systems, professionals that manage, install and repair these systems will be in high demand.
+With a surge of school districts looking to make the schools safer and improve their air purification systems, professionals that manage, install and repair these systems will be in high demand.
 They will find a lot of work available to them, with readily available funds to pay for upgrades.
-If you are a professional contractor working in this field, you should look for the bidding wars for these particular contracts.
+If you are a commercial HVAC contractor working in this field, you should look for the bidding wars for these particular contracts.
 They may be closing bidding soon, so it's important to get your bid in on the projects that are still available and projects you want to do.